Pennsylvania Waterfalls: Visiting Springfield Falls in Mercer County

 Getting to Springfield Falls in Mercer County is rather simple since it is located near the intersection of I-79 and I-80.
 No matter which way you come, you’ll find yourself on Highway 19.
 If you’re driving south on Highway 19, those coming from I-80 or Mercer, you’ll want to turn left onto Leesburg Station Rd.
 If you’ve driving north on Highway 19, from Grove City or I-79, you’ll turn right onto the same road.

-After less than a quarter-mile, Leesburg Station road will make a nearly 90° turn, with Falls Road going straight.
-Take Falls Road for a few hundred feet until you cross over a small bridge.
+After less than a quarter-mile, Leesburg Station road will make a nearly 90-degree turn, with Falls Road going straight.
+Take Falls Road for a few hundred feet until you cross over the small bridge over Wolf Creek.
 The dirt parking area will be on your right as soon as you cross the bridge at approximately the following coordinates: 41.143807, -80.217518.

 From the parking area, cross over Falls Road and follow the path to the top of the waterfall.
 While you can’t see the waterfall from the road, you can hear it and can reach the ravine’s edge in less than a minute of walking down the path.